davidturner/Wee_/readme.md

 I am currently working on a new theme, entitled `basic` that is aimed at being usable as a starting theme, but also as a template for writing your own themes, using the `starkers` base.

+###Forcing Downloads

+New in the latest series of updates is the ability to force file downloads.
+Any files you want users to download can now be stored in the `media` folder.
+To link to them, and force the download, link to `force-download/[filename]`.
+Wee_ will work out what needs to be done, and start the download process.

 ##Problems

 If you run into any issues please get in touch with me via [Twitter][4] or [email][5] and I'll see what can be done to resolve your issues.
 One of the perks of testing things... is sometimes they break.